sqlxpert/10-minute-aws-client-vpn/README.md

     The parameters are thoroughly documented.
 Set only the ones in the Essentials section.
 Make no changes under Advanced Options.

-    Optional: If you created the deployment role in the previous step, now scroll up to the Permissions section and set IAM role - optional to `CVpnPrereq-DeploymentRole` .
+    Optional: If you created the deployment role in the previous step, set IAM role - optional to `CVpnPrereq-DeploymentRole` during the `CVpn` stack creation process.
 (If your own privileges are limited, you might need explicit permission to pass the deployment role to CloudFormation.
-See the `CVpnPrereq-SampleDeploymentRolePassRolePol` IAM
-    policy for an example of the necessary statement.)
+See the `CVpnPrereq-SampleDeploymentRolePassRolePol` IAM policy for an example of the necessary statement.)

  4. Follow
     [Step 7 of AWS's Getting Started document](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html#cvpn-getting-started-config)